¿Cómo podemos ayudarte?

 Why do we use satellite images in agriculture?

-Thanks to the use of satellite images we can obtain valuable information to monitor and make decisions about fields in agricultural production.
+Thanks to the use of satellite images we can obtain valuable information to monitor farms & fields, and make decisions to optimize agricultural production.

 Some examples of the most common applications are:

-- Create managment zones, based on the variability of the crop.
+- Create management zones, based on the variability of the crop.

 - To detect anomalies, weeds and/or damage made by pests or diseases.